• Skip to primary navigation

 Jump to Recipe

 I love mac & cheese.
 But, I don’t eat it very often because of all the calories & saturated fats.
-But, this Butternut Squash “Mac” & Cheese is awesome!
+But, this Butternut Squash Mac & Cheese is awesome!
 With all that butternut squash, you can cut back on the cheese without losing flavor or creaminess.
 All the pleasures of mac & cheese with no guilt!

 Butternut Squash "Mac" & Cheese | Life Currents I love mac & cheese.
 But, I don't eat it very often because of all the calories & saturated fats.
 But, this one's awesome!
 With all that butternut squash, you can cut back on the cheese without losing flavor or creaminess.
 All the pleasures of mac & cheese with no guilt! #pasta #dinner #lightened

 I like the added texture of the whole wheat pasta to this dish.
 And, the husband approved, not only of the yummy dish, but the use of whole wheat pasta (he normally shys away from the whole wheat ones saying they are too dense & not tasty)!
-This could easily be made gluten-free as well by using gluten-free pasta.

 The butternut squash has a lovely earthy flavor, and the green veggies help to round out the dish.
 I love it!
 Comfort food at its finest, healthy and yummy!